JLPT N1

 How many hours per week can you dedicate to Japanese study?

-These estimates assume focused study with regular review.
-Immersion, native input, and consistent daily practice significantly accelerate progress.
+Estimates based on JLPT official guidelines.
+Assumes focused study with regular review.
+Immersion and consistent daily practice significantly accelerate progress.

 See What N1 Looks Like